Naveen Jindal School of Management

 75 semester credit hours minimum beyond the baccalaureate degree

 Students admitted into the program typically devote two years to the doctoral proficiency coursework and research projects.
-They then take a comprehensive qualifying exam, based on the coursework.
-Following passing the qualifying exam, each student develops his or her dissertation research area, which is usually completed over the next two years.
+PhD students take a written preliminary exam at the end of their first year in the program over a set of core methodology courses.
+They then take a qualifying (comprehensive in nature) exam that they must pass before admission for candidacy for the doctorate degree.
+After passing the qualifying exam, each student develops his or her dissertation research area, which is usually completed over the next two years.

 Doctoral proficiency encompasses courses in research methods, electives or a specialization, doctoral seminars, and a written and oral qualifying examination.